-Tsunami warning lifted after major quake strikes off Indonesia
+Quake strikes off Indonesia, bringing down 'many buildings'

 Indonesia sits on the Pacific Ring of Fire and is regularly hit by earthquakes.

-In 2004, a big earthquake off the northern Indonesian island of Sumatra triggered a tsunami across the Indian Ocean, killing 226,000 people in 13 countries, including more than 120,000 in Indonesia.
+In 2004, an earthquake off the northern Indonesian island of Sumatra triggered a tsunami across the Indian Ocean, killing 226,000 people in 13 countries, including more than 120,000 in Indonesia.

-Reporting by Jakarta newsroom; Writing by Nick Macfie; Editing by Simon Cameron-Moore
+Reporting by Jakarta newsroom; Editing by Nick Macfie and Simon Cameron-Moore